 The problems of racism, gun violence, expensive health care, and the 24/7 work culture in the US are well documented, and Mia wanted to see what life would be like without those stressors hanging over her and her family.
 After a year of living in Portugal, she says:

 “Living in Portugal has dramatically improved my sense of peace and overall mental health and wellbeing.

 Having only two weeks a year to travel on vacation can feel really restrictive.
-When Mia discovered the Portuguese remote work visa (the D7 Visa), she and her husband realized that another life could be possible.
+When Mia discovered the D7 Visa, she and her husband realized that another life could be possible.
 She could make a living from the remote work that she was already doing, and they would have the flexibility to live in and explore a completely different country.